mydentalhygienist

 If you have concerns about your oral health, such as tooth pain or bleeding gums, it's important to have a dental visit prior to your surgical procedure.
 Dental disease may not hurt and can go undetected, so even if you don't have concerns, having a dental visit before your surgery is a good idea.
 This way you can be confident your mouth is healthy while you focus on your recovery.

-If you are prescribed blood thinners, you will be required to obtain medical clearance from your doctor or specialist prior to having any dental treatment.
+If you take blood thinners, your dental office may ask that you obtain medical clearance from your doctor or specialist prior to dental treatment.
 You may need to stop or remain on your medication, or take premedication, depending on the type of dental treatment you need.
-Tell your dental professional what medications you are taking.

 Good luck with your surgery!